jasontcrabtree/WIP-2020-Portfolio/posts/a-prediction-about-slacks-future-product-development.md

 ---
 title: "A Prediction about Slack's Future Product Development"
-Description: 'Writing this down so I can look back in a few years to see if my hunch has paid off — that Slack becomes a full-blown <strong>Business Operating System</strong>'
+description: 'Writing this down so I can look back in a few years to see if my hunch has paid off — that Slack becomes a full-blown <strong>Business Operating System</strong>'
 date: 2019-05-13
 # author: Jason
 # meta: A prediction about Slack's Future Product Roadmap — and an Explanation about why Slack is a Business Operating System
 ---

-13 May 2019

 I’m currently watching Slack’s investor video (it’s excellent!), and I swear they’re describing Slack as a **Business Operating System** — without using those words.